jpetitcolas/jpetitcolas.github.com/_posts/2016-01-23-webpack-html-plugin-in-a-nutshell.md

     - Webpack
 ---

-I am using Webpack for several months now, and I ended up to some more optimized solutions than the one given in the [Webpack introduction post](/2015/05/15/howto-setup-webpack-on-es6-react-application-with-sass.html).
+I have been using Webpack for several months now, and I ended up to some more optimized solutions than the one given in the [Webpack introduction post](/2015/05/15/howto-setup-webpack-on-es6-react-application-with-sass.html).
 Using the [Webpack
-HTML Plugin](https://github.com/ampedandwired/html-webpack-plugin) allows to counter some limitations of the HTML file we used in the previous post.
+HTML Plugin](https://github.com/ampedandwired/html-webpack-plugin) allows to overcome some limitations of the HTML file we used in the previous post.

 ## Hard-Written Paths, Cache Busting...
 Help!

-If we apply literally the previous post way to setup our HTML, it would result to something like:
+If we apply literally the previous post way to setup our HTML, it results to something like:

 ``` html